wp-plugins/ceceppa-multilingua/readme.txt

 == Changelog ==

-= 0.6.1 =
+= 0.6.2 =
-* Fixed issue with "Filter Translations"
+* Now "hide translations" work correctly

 = 0.6 =
 * Now you can hide translations of posts of the current language in the_loop()